Nonlinear large deviations: Introduction

 For $u\in [0,1]$, define

 For $x = (x_1,\ldots, x_n)\in [0,1]^n$, let

 The goal of this subsection is to investigate conditions on $f$ under which the approximation

 is valid.
-As expected from the general connection between large deviations and moment generating functions given by Varadhan's lemma (see in \cite{dembozeitouni}), the validity of the above approximation is closely related to that of \eqref{mainapprox}. \begin{thm} Let $F$ be defined as above, and $a$, $b_i$, $c_{ij}$ and $\dd(\ep)$ be as in Theorem \ref{uppertailthm}.
+As expected from the general connection between large deviations and moment generating functions given by Varadhan's lemma (see in \cite{dembozeitouni}), the validity of the above approximation is closely related to that of \eqref{mainapprox}.
+Incidentally, it is easy to verify that exact equality holds in the above display (without any lower order correction terms) if $f$ is linear. \begin{thm} Let $F$ be defined as above, and $a$, $b_i$, $c_{ij}$ and $\dd(\ep)$ be as in Theorem \ref{uppertailthm}.
 Then for any $\ep>0$,

 where

 Moreover, $F$ satisfies the lower bound

 \end{thm} Just like Theorem \ref{uppertailthm}, it is unlikely that the error terms in Theorem \ref{freethm} are sharp.
 Still, it is the first result of its kind and good enough to be applicable in some examples of interest.